-Approximately 2,290 miles off the coast of Chile, Easter Island is a mythical place.
+Interested in visiting Easter Island?
+Plan your own tailor-made trip with a Tourlane Travel Expert.
+They will craft your perfect itinerary based on your travel tastes and preferences, and their local insider recommendations.
 More than 900 archaeological stone head sculptures, called Moai, enchant you as you roam this historical island.
-Known to locals as Rapa Nui, the island was inhabited by Polynesian tribes thousands of years ago and has now become one of the most famous UNESCO World Heritage Sites in the Southern Hemisphere.
-Put your boots on and prepare to wander this land of historical discoveries.
+Known to locals as Rapa Nui, the island was inhabited by Polynesian tribes thousands of years ago and has now become one of the most famous UNESCO World Heritage Sites in the southern hemisphere.
+Put your boots on and prepare to wander this land of historical discoveries!

 Rano Raraku Volcano

 Coconut palm trees and popular bathing spots create an idyllic setting at the end of Anakena Bay.
 A cave can be found on the slopes off one of the beach’s green embankments, where ancient rock carvings are a must see.
 After getting your fill of prehistoric art, enjoy a picnic on the sunny beach, and repose as you dip your toes in the blue waters.

 Thirteen fallen Moai scatter the grounds of Ahu Akahanga, once one of the biggest villages on the island.
 According to legend, the founding father of Easter Island, Hotu Matua, is buried in this abandoned village.
 The Ahu Te Peu ruins have remained virtually intact since the departure of its inhabitants, and is one of the most important archaeological sites on the island.

 A cratered lake centers the ellipsis-shaped Rano Raraku, a dormant volcano that peaks at approximately 524 feet.
 It was the production point for many of the Moai sculptures, which is evident from the hundreds found across the volcano’s slopes.
 The volcano itself provided the stone used to create these ceremonial sculptures.